 Sandy’s bubble of pretence burst when, after a few days in a mother baby unit, she was told it was time to go home.
 “I couldn’t hide my feelings any longer.
 I bawled and bawled.
 I knew I couldn’t manage at home.
 It wasn’t about my baby not sleeping (the ‘reason’ I was in the Mother Baby Unit), I couldn’t sleep, I was anxious and I had no support.”

-Evidence suggests that as many as one in 7 new mums and 1 in 20 new fathers are diagnosed with postnatal depression each year in Australia – based on 2012 birth rates, this means that around 14,000 new dads and 45,500 new mums are experiencing the devastating effects of postnatal depression.
+Evidence suggests that as many as one in 7 new mums and 1 in 20 new fathers are diagnosed with postnatal depression each year in Australia – this means that around 14,000 new dads and 45,500 new mums are experiencing the devastating effects of postnatal depression.

 Mood disorders such as depression and anxiety can present during pregnancy or after birth and may develop quite suddenly or more gradually over several months: The passing ‘baby blues’, where you are weepy for no apparent reason in the days following the birth (typically between the third and fifth day after delivery), affect up to 80 per cent of women.
 About 15 per cent of women and 5 percent of men develop moderate to severe postnatal depression, requiring medical treatment.